JustinePend/JustinePend.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year Computer Science and Engineering (CSE) Major and Conservation Biology Minor at UCLA.
-I'm interested in the intersection of environmental science and technology, and I have extensive experience in robotics, remote sensing, and microcontrollers.

-Most of my experience comes from projects within university research labs, as well as robotics and some personal projects.
-I'm always interested in trying something out of my comfort zone.
+I'm a fourth-year Computer Engineering Major and Conservation Biology Minor at UCLA.
+I'm interested in robotics, remote sensing, instrumentation firmware, and the intersection of environmental science and technology.
+I love combining different topics in interdisciplinary fields, and I am always interested in trying something out of my comfort zone.